 Multiple Urologists Needed in DFW to Start New PracticeNext Steps...
-Apply Now Register Now Call Kathy Haley: Sign in to view
+Apply Now Register Now Call Bridget Mitchell: Sign in to view

-Medical City Healthcare is seeking three urologists to start a new practice in the community.
+NEW- Medical City Healthcare is seeking BC urologists in Arlington, Texas.
 This exciting opportunity will service Medical City Arlington, Ft.
 Worth, North Richland Hills and multiple ambulatory surgical centers.

 About Medical City Arlington:

 - Opened in 1976 and services Tarrant County.

 - 382 bed full service hospital located in the heart of growing South Arlington.

 - Consists of approximately 600 highly skilled physicians who represent a wide variety of medical specialties.

 - Top Performer on Key Quality Measures.